grettke/help/help.md

 When images are displayed in the buffer, display them in their actual size.
 As the operator, I want to know their true form.
 Any modifications required for export will be stated explicitly.
+Override this by setting `#+ATTR_ORG: :width N` in the file.

 ```lisp
 (setq org-image-actual-width t)